pszals/history_inspector/README.md

 Take input from the command line to:
   - [ ] Find top n commands
   - [ ] Handle other user requests (i.e. re-printing the graph)
+  - [ ] Query against a time range to map by month

 To run all the specs, execute `bundle exec rspec`.
 For continuously running the tests, use `bundle exec guard start`.